 With his loyal pawn at his side, along with the aid of other pawns from the Rift, they would end the beast and save the country of Gransys.
 He had spent a long while preparing himself for this moment, and now it would finally come to pass.
 There could be no delay, especially with the guardsmen battling the dragon up ahead.

 "We near our journey's end.
 The final station of our long struggle."
 Salde's words bore deep into Savan's mind, speaking exactly what he was feeling.
 Finally…finally the dragon would taste the steel of his sword!
-He would kill the monster that killed his father!
+He would kill the monster that murdered his father!

 Several soldiers lined the pass, aiming arrows at the dragon.
 They didn't stand a chance as the dragon took aim and unleashed a huge assault of flames on them, burning them to a crisp.

 "Come, Arisen.
 Forge in my fire the next link in the endless chain…" Savan barely listened to the dragon's words.
 He didn't need to be challenged.
 He would go to the dragon, no matter what was said.
 He would defeat him.
 Together with Salde, they pressed on along the mountain path, not frightened by the deaths of the soldiers.

 Several goblins stood before them in a feeble attempt to break them.
 They soon met Savan's blade as he plunged it into their hearts with ease.
 With all the training he put in, mere goblins were just bothersome; no trouble at all.
 The little monsters were forced out of Savan's way as they trudged down the mountain path.
 It led off into a cave of sorts, with a small drop down into it.
 Both men leaped off the side and landed on the ground below with ease.